 We partner with schools who put forward eligible students, based on our kaupapa, who are chosen as it is considered that they will gain the most from the programme.

-Mentors are selected from our community and we partner a 2:1 programme mentor/rangatahi ratio.
-However, recent successes with gaining support from our retired citizens (elders) often provide mentorship at a 1:1 ratio.
+Mentors are selected from our community; we partner a minimum of 2:1 mentor/rangatahi ratio.
+However, recent successes with gaining support from our retired citizens (elders) often provides mentorship at a 1:1.

-We partner with community organisations so that our rangatahi have access to community projects and wider initiatives.
-Of special mention is Sean Zieltjes of the Taranaki Mounga Project who has provided outstanding opportunities for rangatahi we support.
-Read further for this fantastic story "Ecological Restoration".
+We partner with community orgs so that rangatahi have access to community projects and wider initiatives.
+Of special mention is Sean Zieltjes of the Taranaki Mounga Project who provides outstanding opportunities for rangatahi we support.
+He mihi nui teenei ki a koe e hoa.
+Read further for this fantastic story “Ecological Restoration”.

 For example, we work with the Taranaki Mounga project supported by the Department of Conservation in building predator eradication traps.